gchurch/ASP.NET-eShop/README.md

 ## Unit Tests

 Unit testing is performed with MSTest using the Shouldly assertion framework and the Moq mocking framework.
+I have tried to follow best practice when it comes to unit testing.

 ## Functional Tests